U.S. watchdog extends auditor rotation debate

-(Reuters) - A U.S. audit industry watchdog is giving the public more time to weigh in on a proposal to limit how many years an audit firm may work for the same company, an idea meant to bolster the independence of auditors from their clients.
+March 7 (Reuters) - In an unusual move, a U.S. audit industry watchdog is giving the public more time to weigh in on a proposal to limit how many years an audit firm may work for the same company, an idea meant to bolster the independence of auditors from their clients.

 The PCAOB touched off a furor in August when it said it would consider requiring term limits, or audit firm rotation, as one way of ensuring that auditors check companies’ books with a more skeptical eye.